Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-Critical events happen at non-maximal (i.e. outside of $M_\Omega=\rho^{-1}(m_\Omega)$) vertices of the tropical caustic $\mathcal{K}_\Omega$ of $\Omega,$ which is the tropical analytic curve defined by the series $\rho_\Omega$ by considering all the points in $\Omega$ where it is not linear.
-All such vertices are trivalent and the value of $\rho_\Omega$ at the vertex is equal to the corresponding critical time.
-This implies that starting from a vertex on $M_\Omega$ and traversing a shortest path towards the limiting point of the caustic at $\partial\Omega,$ one covers precisely $m_\Omega$ of lattice distance.
-Now, if we start moving again with the primitive velocity from $M_\Omega$ along some non-maximal edge of the caustic, and continue doing so in the same direction for $m_\Omega$ units of time, the set of such destinations is precisely the vertices of the minimal model $\widehat\Omega$ of $\Omega.$ The caustic provides a canonical recipe of carving $\Omega$ from its minimal model $\widehat\Omega$ via a sequence of corner cuts (or, symplectic blow-ups in the toric language) -- each cut having a size equal to the critical time, this procedure is identical to what is described in \ref{subsec:integral-boundary}, but now we need to observe how the caustic is modified at every step.
+The caustic \(\mathcal K_\Omega\) is the corner locus of the tropical distance function \(\rho_\Omega\): it is the set where \(\rho_\Omega\) is not locally linear.
+All non-maximal vertices of the caustic are trivalent, and the value of \(\rho_\Omega\) at such a vertex is the corresponding critical time.

+Starting from a vertex on \(M_\Omega\) and following a shortest path along the caustic toward the boundary, one travels precisely \(m_\Omega\) units of lattice distance.
+Conversely, if one starts from \(M_\Omega\) and moves with primitive velocity along a non-maximal edge of the caustic for time \(m_\Omega\), the endpoint is a vertex of the minimal model \(\widehat\Omega\).
+In this way the caustic gives a canonical recipe for carving \(\Omega\) out of \(\widehat\Omega\) by a sequence of corner cuts, or equivalently by symplectic blow-ups.
+Each cut has size equal to the corresponding critical time.
+This is the same procedure used in Subsection~\ref{subsec:integral-boundary}, now viewed directly through the evolution of the caustic.